WG21-SG14/SG14/Docs/fixed_point.md

 There is an [SG14 source code repository](https://github.com/WG21-SG14/SG14) including a header file, [fixed_point.h](https://github.com/WG21-SG14/SG14/blob/master/SG14/fixed_point.h), in which a proof of concept, `sg14::fixed_point`, is actively developed.
 Accompanying tests can be found in [fixed_point_test.cpp](https://github.com/WG21-SG14/SG14/blob/master/SG14_test/fixed_point_test.cpp).

-Anyone with an interest in game and low-latency development in C++ is welcome to contribute to the dicussion and the project.
+Anyone with an interest in game and low-latency development in C++ is welcome to contribute to the discussion and the project.

 ## 2 Overview